wymp/weenie-framework/README.md

 ---

 This example is pretty trivial.
 However, it's very functional, and it demonstrates how easy it would be to modify the framework.
-Have a standard DBAL that you like, you can just write a function that hangs it on the tree configured the way you like it, and then for any service that you create, all you have to do is `.and(myDbal)`.
+Have a standard DBAL that you like?
+You can just write a function that hangs it on the tree configured the way you like it, and then for any service that you create, all you have to do is `.and(myDbal)`.
 Want a global cache? `.and` it in.
 Want an exponential backer-offer? `.and` it in.